*This blog was updated on November 21, 2019.

 While evaluating dental marketing agencies, our advice would be to tell them your goals first, not your budget.
 They should be able to give you an idea of what it will take to get there.
 Even if there is some initial sticker-shock associated with the price, any dental marketing strategy that can deliver you a healthy return on investment is worth it!
 It’s just math.

-Take the quiz.
+Not sure where to start with your dental marketing budget or just want to chat, schedule a call with Erica.
+Or take our quiz to see who could be your perfect marketing partner.
 We swear the results aren’t rigged.
 We know we aren’t a fit for everyone, and if we aren’t we’d be happy to point you in the direction of someone who is.
 (We promise.)